 Working with Module Templates

-Module template files can exist in either the root directory of the module, or in a templates subfolder.
+Module template files can exist in either the root directory of the module or in a templates subdirectory.

-You can customize module templates using an overrides system that allows customisations within your active client area template theme folder.
+You can customize module templates using an overrides system that allows customisations within your active Client Area theme directory.
 We recommend this for several reasons:

 - Customizations remain unaffected through upgrades.

 - All of your customisations remain in a centralized location.

 - Customizations of module templates are portable with themes.

 - Backing up customizations is easier.

 To create an override template, make a copy of the original template file within the following directory structure inside your custom template:

 For example, in the case of the cpanel provisioning module, you could customize /modules/servers/cpanel/overview.tpl by creating the following template file: